 The Objectives of the program:

-- Significant benefits for Palestinian cancer patients arising from care delivered by a more knowledgeable and skilled nursing workforce
+- Significant benefits for Palestinian cancer patients arise from care delivered by a more knowledgeable and skilled nursing workforce

 - Dissemination of good cancer care practice throughout the nursing and medical community through sharing of best practice